FunctionLab/onboarding/README.md

 2. Github (Aaron, Alicja)
 3. Bitbucket (Aaron, Alicja)

-## Genomics Account
+## Princeton Genomics Account

 If you don't have a Genomics account (typically if you are from CS), you will need to get one.
-Fill in this form: http://genomics.princeton.edu/support/forms/account-form.html
+Fill out this form: http://genomics.princeton.edu/support/forms/account-form.html

 ## Mailing Lists